Skip to main content

 Frequently Asked Questions

 Hildene Re SPC, Ltd. is the plan sponsor and DIP lender.
-Under the plan, Hildene converts approximately $23.95 million in senior secured claims into 100% of the reorganized company's equity and provides a $5 million exit loan facility.
+Hildene converts approximately $23.95 million in Senior Indebtedness claims into 100% of the reorganized company's Plan Sponsor Common Stock and extends a $5 million Exit Loan Facility at SOFR plus 4%, maturing 36 months after the Effective Date.

-Existing equity interests in Impac Mortgage Holdings (Class 8(a)) are cancelled and extinguished under the plan.
-Existing shareholders receive no recovery.
+Existing equity interests in Impac Mortgage Holdings (Class 8(a)) are cancelled and extinguished.
+Existing public shareholders receive no recovery.
+Interests in the debtor subsidiaries (Class 8(b)) are unimpaired and reinstated, preserving the corporate chain below Impac.

-Holders of approximately $76.354 million in Junior Subordinated Notes receive a Contingent Payment Certificate entitling them to 10% of consolidated positive earnings over three years post-emergence, capped at $5 million and floored at $250,000.
+Holders of approximately $76.354 million in Junior Subordinated Notes receive a Contingent Payment Certificate entitling them to 10% of consolidated positive earnings over three taxable years post-emergence, reduced dollar-for-dollar by cash tax liability.
+The CPC is capped at $5 million and floored at $250,000.
 Projected recovery ranges from 0.33% to 6.55%.

 Who is the claims agent for Impac Mortgage Holdings?

-KCC dba Verita Global serves as the claims and balloting agent.
-The firm maintains the official claims register and distributes case notifications to creditors and parties in interest.
+Kurtzman Carson Consultants dba Verita Global serves as the claims and balloting agent.
+The firm maintains the official claims register, distributes case notifications, and tabulated the confirmation vote.
+The Governmental Bar Date is October 23, 2026.

 For more bankruptcy case coverage, visit the ElevenFlo bankruptcy blog.